Detailed Guide forIndustrial Engineers in San Diego County

-The median wage in 2016 for Industrial Engineers in California is $99,968 annually, or $48.06 hourly.
-The median wage for Industrial Engineers in San Diego County is $94,500 annually, or $45.44 hourly.
+The median wage in 2016 for Industrial Engineers in California was $99,968 annually, or $48.06 hourly.
+The median wage for Industrial Engineers in San Diego County was $94,500 annually, or $45.44 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Industrial Engineers generally receive excellent benefit packages, including health and life insurance, vacation, sick leave, and pension plans.
 Other benefits may include profit-sharing and 401(k) plans.

 With the increased focus on environmentally sustainable business practices, Industrial Engineers should expect to have increased job opportunities.
 However, like many occupations, employment may be sensitive to the fluctuations of the economy.

 In California, the number of Industrial Engineers is expected to grow slower than average growth rate for all occupations.
 Jobs for Industrial Engineers are expected to increase by 10.1 percent, or 2,500 jobs between 2014 and 2024.

 In San Diego County, the number of Industrial Engineers is expected to grow slower than average growth rate for all occupations.
 Jobs for Industrial Engineers are expected to increase by 12.5 percent, or 380 jobs between 2014 and 2024.